makrai/notes/README.md

     From Measuring the Language Gap to Mitigating It [(Yong et al., 2025)](https://arxiv.org/abs/2505.24119)

-# Main conference

-## Monday

-### Keynote: L Zettlemoyer: Rethinking Pretraining: Data and Architecture
+# Keynote: L Zettlemoyer: Rethinking Pretraining: Data and Architecture

 * the standard pipeline of LLM training: tokenization, pretraining, possibly mid-training, and post training or